 These are just a few of the experiences related by visitors to The Mount, Edith Wharton’s hundred-year-old isolated retreat in the dark hills of the Berkshires.
 Tricks of the imagination in an old house once inhabited by a skilled writer of ghost stories … or something else?

 When Jason Hawes, Grant Wilson, and the rest of the Ghost Hunters team came to investigate The Mount they found very significant indications of paranormal activity.
 Footsteps, voices, even a head peeping around a corner … just to prove what so many before them have claimed, that The Mount is indeed a center of ghostly activity!

 We are interested in hearing from anyone who has stories about The Mount.
 Email them to firstname.lastname@example.org.

 Come to The Mount one evening and experience for yourself the hot spots of paranormal activity in the servants’ quarters, stables, and formal rooms on one of our special ghost tours!
-Click here for ghost tour schedules and information.
+Dates and times for the 2014 season will be posted soon.

 Click image below for our gallery.

 The Mount has stood mute witness to stormy emotional currents from its very beginnings.
 Built in 1902 as a writer’s retreat, it was the scene of the final disintegration of the Whartons’ ill-fated marriage.
 Edith Wharton exiled herself to France and embarked on a passionate, yet angst-ridden love affair, and Teddy Wharton descended into years of mental instability.